svanst/interactive-comments-section/readme.md

 - Use the Radix UI React component library to construct an unstyled modal.
 By using this component, I get focus control and good accessibility out of the box.
 - Use CSS modules.
 - Use hooks like useEffect and useRef, in combination with forwardRef to make the textarea grow automatically and move focus to the textarea when appropriate
+- Use a custom hook to generalize the functionality to determine if an author is the current user
 - Use Immer to help keep my state immutable

 ### Screenshots of my implementation of the desktop layout